 - Production/processing of psychotropic substances and narcotic substances; production of poisonous chemicals, agriculture pesticide/insecticide and other goods by using chemical substances, prohibited by international regulations or the WHO, that affect the public health and environment; processing and production of electricity power by using any waste imported from a foreign country; and forest exploitation business prohibited by the Forestry Law.

 In addition, foreign natural and legal persons are not subject to permit/license for the businesses mentioned in C above.
 Furthermore, as a general rule, foreigners are not allowed to own real estate (*see H below for details).

 - Q1What procedures are required after incorporation/commercial registration?

 - In addition to applying for and obtaining permits and licenses to operate the business after it has been incorporated, once workers/staffs have been hired, it is necessary to file with the Ministry of Labour and Vocational Training of their employment (or leaving if they have left) and to register with the National Social Security Fund (NSSF) (if the workers/staffs are not already members).
-Other ongoing procedures include monthly and annual tax returns, annual renewal of patent certificates, monthly payment of social security contributions to the NSSF, annual updating of information with the Ministry of Commerce, and if the company hires foreign workers, annual quota application and foreign work permit application procedures.
+Other ongoing procedures include monthly and annual tax returns, annual renewal of patent certificates, monthly payment of social security contributions to the NSSF, annual updating of information with the Ministry of Commerce, labor self-declaration twice a year (by the end of June and December), and if the company hires foreign workers, annual quota application and foreign work permit application procedures.

 Procedures related to employment